Whether the critical flag is set on this property.

 .

-If any such elements are found, ignores the block and returns the last deleted element:
+If any such elements are found, ignores the block and returns the last removed element:

-If no such elements are found, returns the block’s return value:
+If no such element is found, returns the block’s return value:

-and a block, calls the block with each element, then does so again, until it has done so count
+is positive, calls the block with each element, then does so repeatedly, until it has done so count

 times; returns nil